carpediem/errors/README.md

 ### Setting the error reporting level

-At any given time you can adjust te error reporting level using the `CaptureError::setErrorReportingLevel`.
+At any given time you can adjust the error reporting level using the `CaptureError::setErrorReportingLevel`.
 The method expects its single argument to be an integer that represents a supported PHP error level.

 ```php
 use Carpediem\Errors\CaptureError;